 Removing graffiti and tagging in Porirua City costs us – and you, as ratepayers – more than $300,000 every year.
 We work closely with residents to discourage and prevent graffiti and tagging.

-If you see graffiti (not murals) or tagging in a public place, please inform the Police and let us know so we can get rid of it.
-We aim to remove graffiti within 48 hours.
+If you see graffiti or tagging in a public place, please inform the Police and let us know so we can get rid of it.
+We aim to remove graffiti on Council property within 48 hours.

 We and the Police can’t reduce graffiti by ourselves.
 Graffiti is a community problem and needs your commitment and involvement to overcome.